-The federal government’s power to prosecute civil rights violations has been expanded under the newest federal hate crime law, the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act of 2009 (18 U.S.C. § 249).
-Under section 249, it is a federal crime to cause or attempt to cause injury to any person because of the victim's "race, color, religion, or national origin;" and it is also illegal to cause injury to any person because of his or her "religion, national origin, gender, sexual orientation, gender identity, or disability."
+Under the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act of 2009 (18 U.S.C. § 249), it is a federal crime to cause or attempt to cause injury to any person because of the victim's "race, color, religion, or national origin;" and it is also illegal to cause injury to any person because of his or her "religion, national origin, gender, sexual orientation, gender identity, or disability."
 The law applies when the defendant, the victim, or a weapon used has traveled over state lines; or the crime has any link to or effect on interstate commerce.

 Federal civil rights violations can carry stiff penalties.
-Violations under 18 U.S.C. § 245 that result in bodily injury are punishable by up to ten years in federal prison.
+Violations under 18 U.S.C. §§ 242 and 245 that result in bodily injury are punishable by up to ten years in federal prison.
 If death results, then the crime is punishable by the death penalty or life imprisonment.
-Violations under 18 U.S.C. § 249 are punishable by as little as ten years’ or as much as life imprisonment, depending on the circumstances.
+Violations under 18 U.S.C. § 249 are punishable by as little as ten years or as much as life imprisonment, depending on the circumstances.

 If you are charged with a federal civil rights violation, you should talk to an attorney that has experience handling such cases.
 An experienced federal criminal defense attorney will be able to explain the law to you and help you navigate the criminal justice system and, hopefully, obtain the best possible outcome in your case.